dqops/dqo/docs/dqo-concepts/configuring-data-quality-checks-and-rules.md

 # Configuring data quality checks
-Read this guide to learn now to configure data quality checks in DQOps in YAML files, and how to set up the validation rules.
+Read this guide to learn how to configure data quality checks in DQOps in YAML files, and how to set up the validation rules.

 ## Where are the data quality checks configured?
 Data quality checks are configured on monitored tables and columns in